 - Rhode Island

-The above comparisons are based on plan coverage levels, policy details, third-party rankings and sample cost data for 2021.
-Rate analysis is based on a female nonsmoker aged 21 according to location and insurance carrier, as well as national cost averages.
+The above comparisons are based on plan coverage levels, policy details, third-party rankings and sample cost data.
+The rate analysis is based on a female nonsmoker aged 21 according to location and insurance carrier, as well as national cost averages.
 Sources include HealthCare.gov, healthinsurance.org, Blue Cross Blue Shield, Ambetter, Centene Corp., Everest Reinsurance Co., Compass, Global Benefits Group, AM Best, the Better Business Bureau and the National Association of Insurance Commissioners (NAIC).

 The sources referenced in this article use multiple factors to determine overall ratings, including a company's financial health or servicing history.